chemodun/X4-XMLDiffAndPatch/README.md

 ### Example of resulting patched XML files

-There the is example of the patched XML files created by tool:
+There is an example of the patched XML files created by the tool:

 - with add operation: